mhurley100/pands-project/README.md

 This graphs a scatterplot for each pairwise relationship.
 Again Setosa is very clearly distinguishable.
 Versicolor and Virginica less so but should still be identifiable to a given acceptable range.
 ![Seaborn2_Distribution](https://user-images.githubusercontent.com/47399526/56510843-ee21d980-6522-11e9-92e1-92158d57c163.PNG)

-##### Multivariate Summary
+#### Dataset Summary:
+Using statistical analysis the standard deviation for all three species of Iris is low therefore the results indicate that the data samples are reasonably close to the mean and as a result potentially predictable.
+- Petal width stands out as an identifier for Iris class.
+- Petal width observations:
+  - Iris-Virginica has the widest petals.
+1.4 - 2.5 (1.8 to 2.5 is always Virginica)
+  - Iris-Versicolor has medium width petals.
+1.0 - 1.8 is always Versicolor
+  - Iris-Setosa has the narrowest petals - 0.1 - 0.6 cm meaning Setosa can be identified using petal width as the key parameter.

+Using univariate analysis, Setosa stands out from Virginica and Versicolor.
+Setosa is easily identifiable by petal width (in particular) and petal length as the data is closely grouped.
+Virginica and Versicolor appear more closely related to each other.
+Both violin and box plots display (similar to the tables above) that petal width is the key identifier and Setosa is different from the other 2 species.

-Iris-Setosa stands out as being easy to classify given the 4 dimensions.
+Using multivariate analysis, Iris-Setosa stands out as being easy to classify given the 4 dimensions.
-- 2 scatter plots are generated to demonstrate the correlation between sepal width and length and petal width and length for each class of Iris.
+- 2 scatter plots clearly demonstrate the correlation between sepal width and length and petal width and length for each class of Iris.
 From the scatter matrix you can see that Iris Setosa is almost completely identifiable based on sepal width and length and petal width and length.
-This is clearly demonstrated in the scatter plot matrices.

 - Iris Versicolor and Iris Virginica are more alike as there is an overlap in sepal width and length but are more identifiable by petal width and length.

-  Multivariate plotting lines for all 4 dimensions enables visualisation of the relationship between the variables.
-Again, the Setosa easily identifiable as being different.
-Multivariate plotting is adding a new dimension and is a step above tables and univariate analysis.
+The Iris dataset is relatively small and predictable therefore statistical analysis would be sufficent to draw conclusions regarding the data set.
+However multivariate plotting adds a new dimension and is a step above tables and univariate analysis.
+It enables visualisation of the relationship between the variables which would aid analysis of inter-relationship of variables in more complex datasets.

 ### Machine learning
 Machine learning techniques aid validation of the dataset and estimate accuracy.
 It involves learning properties of a data set and then testing those properties against another data set.
 A common practice in machine learning is to evaluate an algorithm by splitting a data set in two - one being the training set (properties are learned) and the other the testing set (to test the learned properties) [10] https://scikit-learn.org/stable/tutorial/basic/tutorial.html.